-- Mammogram: This procedure uses low dose x-rays to detect changes in breast tissue.
+Mammogram: This procedure uses low-dose X-rays to detect changes in breast tissue.
 If an abnormality is detected, the doctor may opt for additional tests.
-After the procedure, the radiologist reviews the x-rays and additional pictures may need to be taken.
-Since mammogram is a simple, out-patient procedure, the person will be able to go home immediately following the test.
+After the procedure, the radiologist reviews the X-rays and additional pictures may need to be taken.
+Since a mammogram is a simple, outpatient procedure, the person will be able to go home immediately following the test.

 detailed image of the breast tissue.
 Before this procedure, the patient is injected with a